Road to Sangam: Production

 Amit Rai first formed the idea for the film when he read a story about the restoration of the truck that carried Mahatma Gandhi's ashes to the Sangam by a Muslim mechanic.
 After he read about Gandhi's ashes being unearthed in an Orissa bank vault, he decided to write a script based on the idea.

 To prepare for his role as an orthodox Maulvi, Pawan Malhotra watched Urdu language channels.

 The film was shot on location in Allahabad.
 Tushar Gandhi makes a cameo appearance in the film and many of the secondary characters are non-actor residents of Allahabad.

 Marketing

 In a unique gesture, the Indian Post & Telegraphs Department issued special envelopes on the release of the film.
 They also put up posters and advertisements in all the post offices in the country.

 Music

 The music has been primarily given by two young directors - Nitin Kumar Gupta and Prem Haria.
 Actor Vijay Vidyadhar Mishra also composed three songs with taking name of "Vinay" He also sung a Kawwali in this film.
 The 500-year-old song "Vaisnav Jan", which was a favourite of Gandhi, has been rearranged for this film.
 The music received the award for Best Foreign Film Original Score at Los Angeles Reel Film Festival.

-Reviews

-The film has received acclamation all over the world.
-Pratyush Khaitan called it the best Gandhi film of all time.

-Another has termed it one of the six must see forthcoming films for 2010.